learnification/co-grading/readme.md

 # Running the Application

-1. Activate the virtual environment:
+1. Ensure your virtual environment is activated (if not already, follow below):

 ```bash
 # On macOS, WSL, Linux: